VF-1S Super/Strike Valkyrie (Do You Remember Love?)

 Transforming the fighter is no less impressive.
 While it is true that Yamato has basically taken all that they have learned about engineering over the past 6 plus years and tweaked to perfection everything along the way.
 While it has some complex engineering to it, it is fun to transform and I am happy to say it's seen a lot of “off-the-shelf-action.”

 Directions are in Japanese but the photos are very clear as to what is going on.
 If you have any familiarity with previous releases of the Valkyrie fighter much is intuitive and the same as previous releases.
 Something to note however, be sure to slide the chest panel bracket toward the front of the fuselage BEFORE you get it into Battroid mode, otherwise you may end up with a broken Heatshield.
-Luckily Ken from Angolz was able to get me a replacement one thru the Yamato Hong Kong offices.
-Both Yamato and Angolz went above and beyond to get me this piece and it is very much appreciated.
+Luckily Ken was able to get me a replacement one thru the Yamato Hong Kong offices.
+Yamato went above and beyond to get me this piece and it is very much appreciated.

 Final verdict is ...
 Love it!
 Love it!
 Love it!
 Seriously, you want one of these.
 Yamato has finally knocked it out of the park (so to speak) this time around and not only made an excellent reproduction of a revered Japanese mecha but have succeeded in making a fantastic toy.
 In my opinion this may very well be Toy Of The Year.
 Not a fan of this paint scheme just hang a bit, I am sure Yamato will pump out one of every color at some point just grab the style you like best but know it's very good and worth your hard earned money.